Natan Winery

 Syrah

-In terms of pesticides, the idea is to give the minimum amount of pesticides only when necessary.
+In terms of pesticides, Namika applies the minimum amount only when necessary.

 “I let the grapes themselves feel that this region has this kind of climate, that this kind of disease is prevalent, that this kind of organisms exist.
 I watch over the grapes, believing that in time they will learn about these things and come to resonate with the region on their own.
 Even if the yield is not expected.”
 (Namika)